 If the clock timing varies, the audio samples will potentially be captured (recorded) or reconstructed (replayed), or both, at the wrong time.
 This, in turn, will result in distortion, so clock timing accuracy is critical in maintaining audio quality.

-The diagram on the opposite page shows how short‑term timing variations between one clock period and the next can result in a distorted waveform.
+The diagram opposite shows how short‑term timing variations between one clock period and the next can result in a distorted waveform.
 If the timing variations are random, the result is effectively added noise, whereas if the variations are periodic, additional atonal (intermodulation) artifacts can be added to the signal.
 These timing variations are referred to as 'jitter', whereas a long‑term timing variation of the overall clock rate is called 'drift'.

 There are other kinds of clock too, the most important one being the 'bit clock'.
 This is used in serial data interfaces like AES3, S/PDIF and ADAT, where there is basically only one 'conduit' over which to pass the audio data: each data bit belonging to a single audio sample is passed one after the other, followed by the bits for the next audio sample, and so on.
 As binary data, each bit can be either a zero or a one, and it is quite possible for several consecutive bits to have the same binary value.
 The danger is that the receiving device could lose track of when each data bit stops and the next begins, potentially resulting in corrupted data values being received.
 To avoid this, a 'bit clock' is transmitted with the audio data to ensure that the receiver remains in sync with the transmitter and recovers each data bit correctly.